College and Career

 Degrees and Certifications:

 Scheduling an Appointment

-Students - Students can schedule an appointment to meet with their counselor by using the link below.
+Students - Students can schedule an appointment to meet with their counselor by using the link to the left.
 Your email confirmation is your pass to show your teacher.
 Please show your pass to your teacher at the beginning of class and report to the Counseling Office for your scheduled appointment.

 Mandated Reporter Law - O.C.G.A. §19-7-5 (2016)

 (a) The purpose of this Code section is to provide for the protection of children.
 It is intended that mandatory reporting will cause the protective services of the state to be brought to bear on the situation in an effort to prevent abuses, to protect and enhance the welfare of children, and to preserve family life wherever possible.
 This Code section shall be liberally construed so as to carry out the purposes thereof.

 (b) As used in this Code section, the term:

 (1) "Abortion" shall have the same meaning as set forth in Code Section 15-11-681.